 It is important to note that the standards of design and manufacture of ultralight aircraft have improved over the years.

 There are some dodgy, beaten-up second-hand models out there that are for sale.
 However, there is no reason why real enthusiasts can’t find a reliable, well-made new model for a decent price.

 All pilots are also responsible for the maintenance and checks of all aircraft before taking off.
 It is no wonder that some people are fearful of these “flimsy” ultralight aircraft if they are in bad condition with dents and rust.

 With the right approach to maintenance, training and flying conditions, ultralight aircraft can be safe to fly.

 In the end, the safety of the planes comes down to the preparation of the pilot as much as the condition of the craft.
 A skilled pilot in a beaten-up plane is probably at an advantage to an unskilled in a pristine one.

 A well-prepared pilot is a pilot that has a great chance of successful flight, regardless of the type of plane.
 Those that don’t train properly and ignore weather warnings and necessary procedures are the ones most likely to crash and receive injuries.
-This is as true for pilots of general aircraft as ultralight aircraft.
+This is true for pilots of all aircraft including ultralight aircrafts.